Best time to visit the Galápagos Islands

 July is a bird-lover’s paradise as many species are in mating season, including the blue-footed boobies, greater flamingos, and short-eared owls.
 On Ferdinanda, flightless cormorants perform their mating rituals, along with the small but mighty lava lizards.
 The underwater world is still teeming with life, making for great snorkeling and plenty of dolphin sightings.

 Weather: Dry and mild days with no sunshine.
-Water temperatures around 20°C/70 Fahrenheit.
+Waters are cold due to Humboldt Current, around 20°C/70 Fahrenheit.

 August